nasa-jpl/sstmp/README.md

 After following [setup](#setup) above, Run `argo submit NAC_pl_workflow.yaml -p east=25 -p west=25.8 -p south=45 -p north=45.8` .

 You can monitor the progress of the mosaic creation using the web user interface which will be running at `http://yourcluster:32019`, where `yourcluster` is the ip address or hostname of your cluster master node.

+## History

+SSTMP grew out of work at JPL primarily by Marshall Trautman, Charles Nainan, Natalie Gallegos.
+The Trek Team maintained an internal repo called "TrekDataPrep" which was a precursor of SSTMP.
+Aaron Curtis joined the project in late 2019, re-imagined and re-wrote TrekDataPrep as a system of Argo Workflows, and obtained permission from JPL to open source the project.
+For file size and security reasons, repository history before 2020-05-06 was removed before the first release of SSTMP.
+Although 98 of the 400 commits in the repo were preserved, the commit hashes were changed.